leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-8/13.png)

-#### 8.2 - Setting the Frozen Panes
+#### 8.2 - Setting the Frozen Panes with jFreezePanes()

-This section walks you through configring the frozen panes in the spreadsheet using jFreezePanes().
+This section walks you through configuring the frozen panes in the spreadsheet using jFreezePanes().

 **Step 1:** Add the formula to the sheet.